 6. Rinse, apply, brush

-Before anything else, rinse your dentures to remove any food.
+Before anything else, rinse them off to remove any food.
 Then apply the denture cleaner with a wet brush.
 Try to avoid bending or damaging the plastic attachments, as this will require an unwanted visit to the dentist.

-When sleeping, or not wearing your dentures for an extended period of time, be sure to place them in either a soaking solution or some water.
+When sleeping, or not wearing them for an extended period of time, be sure to place them in either a soaking solution or some water.
 This will help keep their shape.

 8. Rinse and repeat

-Always rinse your dentures before putting them back in your mouth, whether it’s after brushing or after an evening soak.
+Always rinse before putting them back in your mouth, whether it’s after brushing or after an evening soak.